jeffhammond/vapaa/README.md

 1. The Fortran MPI profiling interface is not supported.
 All Fortran MPI procedures call their C MPI counterparts, so all profiling information will be obtained as if the application calls MPI from C directly.

-2. ~All of the predefined/built-in handles are initiatlized at runtime during library initialization.
-Nothing is a compile-time or link-time constant.~ This is fixed.

-3. Applications must initiatlize MPI using the initialization procedures in this library.
+2. Applications must initiatlize MPI using the initialization procedures in this library.

-4. Fortran 2018 C interoperability features (i.e. _Technical Specification (TS) 29113 on Further Interoperability of Fortran with C_) are currently required.
+3. Fortran 2018 C interoperability features (i.e. _Technical Specification (TS) 29113 on Further Interoperability of Fortran with C_) are currently required.
 This requirement will be relaxed in the future.

-5. The following optional datatypes are always defined, but are unusable (i.e. `MPI_DATATYPE_NULL`) unless explicitly enabled when the module is built: `MPI_REAL2`, `MPI_COMPLEX4`, `MPI_REAL16`, `MPI_COMPLEX32`.
+4. The following optional datatypes are always defined, but are unusable (i.e. `MPI_DATATYPE_NULL`) unless explicitly enabled when the module is built: `MPI_REAL2`, `MPI_COMPLEX4`, `MPI_REAL16`, `MPI_COMPLEX32`.

+5. User-defined reduction operations will not receive the correct value of the `MPI_Datatype` argument.
+This is not solvable ([details](https://github.com/mpi-forum/mpi-issues/issues/654)) without hard-coding the built-in datatype compile-time constants for the implementation, which is impractical.

 ## Design assumptions